How to choose a publisher for your open access book 1

 Consider whether the publisher ensures long-term archiving and preservation of digital editions, for example via OAPEN or CLOCKSS.

-Open access via a repository
+Open access via a repository (self-archiving)

 Some publishers will not publish an open access edition of the book, but they allow a pre-publication version, typically the author’s manuscript, to be freely shared online, such as in an institutional repository.
 This is also known as green open access.